Jump to navigation

 Your son/daughter will also attend pre-treatment groups during which he/she will participate with facilitators and peers.

 Each youth committed to DYS is assigned a Client Manager who fulfills primary case management responsibilities.
 The Client Manager will be able to answer most of the questions you have about your son/daughter's placement and treatment throughout the full period of their commitment to DYS.
 The Client Manager will also serve as the Parole Officer during the period of parole.

 No one knows your family like you do.
 You’re the expert and your voice is extremely important throughout the process.
 Approved family members are encouraged to take part in all aspects of their son/daughter’s involvement with DYS, from the initial assessment process through their return to the community.
 You may be involved in family therapy, treatment team meetings, educational planning meetings, special events and other activities that allow you to take part in decisions.

 We encourage and support your contact with your son/daughter.
 Visits, phone calls and mail are common forms of contact.
-Each facility will be able to introduce you to your son/daughter’s individual communication and contact plan while they are in residential placement.
-If you need support with participating in visits you are encouraged to work with the facility and the Client Manager assigned to your son/daughter.
+Each youth center will be able to introduce you to your son/daughter’s individual communication and contact plan while they are in residential placement.
+If you need support with participating in visits you are encouraged to work with the youth center and the Client Manager assigned to your son/daughter.

 Here are some suggestions of things you can do to be involved with your son/daughter’s care:

 DYS ensures educational services are provided to all youth in custody.
 The Colorado Department of Education (CDE) state standards are met by all education programs and all teachers and principals are licensed.

 While youth are in a detention youth center, the responsibility to educate belongs to the local school district in which the youth center is located.
 The typical length of stay in detention is brief, with an overall average of 15 days.
 General education and special education services are provided for all youth in detention youth centers and meet the CDE requirements.